PaoloM/Jeeves.Controller/.pio/libdeps/d1_mini/WiFiManager/.github/ISSUE_TEMPLATE.md

-## PLEASE TRY Latest Master BRANCH before submitting bugs, in case they were already fixed. ##
+## PLEASE TRY DEVELOPMENT BRANCH before submitting bugs on release or master, in case they were already fixed. ##

+## POST SERIAL OUTPUT !

 Issues without basic info will be ignored or closed!